 Background and Development of the Lichfield City Neighbourhood Plan

-Neighbourhood planning was introduced by the Government as part of its Localism agenda and is a new way for communities to decide the future of the places where they live and work, in general conformity with the strategic policies in the Local Plan.
+Neighbourhood planning was introduced as part of the Localism agenda and is a way for communities to decide the future of the places where they live and work, in general conformity with the strategic policies in the Local Plan.

 Lichfield District Council, as the Local Planning Authority, designated the Lichfield City Neighbourhood Area in late 2013.
-This enabled the City Council to commence the process of preparing the Neighbourhood Plan, and it decided to focus the Plan on employment and economic development themes with the aim of effecting genuine economic change over the Plan period to 2029.
+This enabled the City Council to commence the process of preparing the Neighbourhood Plan, and it decided to focus the Plan on employment and economic development themes.
 The principal aim of the Neighbourhood Plan is to increase the number of employment opportunities in the City.

 Pre-Submission Consultation (Regulation 14) July - September 2016

-Lichfield City Council undertook Pre-Submission Consultation on the Lichfield City Draft Neighbourhood Plan between 15 July and 9 September 2016.
+Lichfield City Council undertook Pre-Submission Consultation between 15 July and 9 September 2016.
 21 responses were received.
 Several constructive comments were received and various details of the Draft Plan were amended.
-The revised Neighbourhood Plan was submitted for further informal consultation in February 2017 as a number of important documents that could impact on the Neighbourhood Plan were being prepared by Lichfield District Council and their consultants at the time.
+The revised Neighbourhood Plan was submitted for further informal consultation in February 2017.

-A response to this submission was received in March 2017 and revisions to the Neighbourhood Plan were agreed to ensure it reflected the emerging and most recently published evidence.
-The City Council then submitted the revised draft Neighbourhood Plan to Lichfield District Council for formal consultation and independent examination.
+A response to this submission was received in March 2017 and revisions were agreed to ensure the Plan reflected the emerging and most recently published evidence.
+The City Council then submitted the revised draft to Lichfield District Council for formal consultation and independent examination.
 As part of this process a suite of documents was submitted, including;

 Some of the documents used to inform the draft Neighbourhood Plan include;